mrcjbradley/js_project_skeleton/README.md

     const outputDir = "./dist";

     module.exports = {
       entry: path.resolve(__dirname, "src", "index.js"),
       output: {
         path: path.join(__dirname, outputDir),
         filename: "[name].js",
         publicPath: "/dist/",
       },
       resolve: {
         extensions: [".js"], // if we were using React.js, we would include ".jsx" },
       module: {
         rules: [
           {
             test: /\.js$/, // if we were using React.js, we would use \.jsx?$/
             use: {
               loader: "babel-loader",
               options: {
                 presets: ["@babel/preset-env"],
                 plugins: ["@babel/plugin-proposal-optional-chaining"],
                 exclude: /node_modules/,
               }, // if we were using React.js, we would include "react" },
           },
           {
             test: /\.css$/,
             use: [
               {
                 loader: MiniCssExtractPlugin.loader,
                 options: {
                   // you can specify a publicPath here
                   // by default it uses publicPath in webpackOptions.output
                   publicPath: "../",
                 },
               },
               "css-loader",
               "postcss-loader",
             ],
           },
           {
             test: /\.(png|jpe?g|gif)$/i,
             use: [
               {
                 loader: "file-loader",
                 options: {
                   // you can specify a publicPath here
                   // by default it uses publicPath in webpackOptions.output
                   name: "[name].[ext]",
                   outputPath: "images/",
                   publicPath: "images/",
                 },
               },
             ],
           },
           {
-            test: /\.scss/,
+            test: /\.s[ca]ss/i,
             use: [
+                process.env.NODE_ENV === "development"
+                ? "style-loader"
+                : MiniCssExtractPlugin.loader,
+              "css-loader",
               {
-                loader: MiniCssExtractPlugin.loader,
+                loader: "sass-loader",
                 options: {
-                // you can specify a publicPath here
-                // by default it uses publicPath in webpackOptions.output
-                publicPath: "../",
+                  implementation: require('sass')
+                }
               },
-            },
-            "css-loader",
-            "sass-loader",
               "postcss-loader",
             ],
           },
         ],
       },
       plugins: [
         new MiniCssExtractPlugin({
           // Options similar to the same options in webpackOptions.output
           // all options are optional
           filename: "[name].css",
           chunkFilename: "[id].css",
           ignoreOrder: false, // Enable to remove warnings about conflicting order }),
         require("autoprefixer"),
       ],
     };

     ```

 8. Create `webpack.dev.js`